All Episodes

 And it's one thing for Mayor Doomberg to do it, but here we have a national movement to just ban trans fat.

-It's gonna become more expensive.
+It's going to become more expensive.

 It may not taste as good.

-There will be recipes that people will no longer be able to use because, for example, margarine is in butter, you know, margarine, much better than butter in certain recipes, but it won't be allowed.
+There will be recipes that people will no longer be able to use because, for example, margarine is in butter, you know, margarine much better than butter in certain recipes, but it won't be allowed.

 Won't be allowed.